Learning to love art at an early age

 The Art Collectors in Training program: Kids taking ACTion for kids

-Now in its eight year, Raymond James Gasparilla Festival of the Arts developed the Art Collectors in Training (ACT) program in 2010.
+Now in its ninth year, the Raymond James Gasparilla Festival of the Arts developed the Art Collectors in Training (ACT) program in 2010.
 ACT was organized to encourage the appreciation of the arts in young people, ages 6 through 14, as an opportunity for them to view and purchase artwork on exhibit from artists participating in the Gasparilla Festival of the Arts.

 Last year, more than 125 artists donated 580 pieces of art to the ACT program.
 Young people shop in a “kids-only” shopping zone.
 Most items can be purchased for $5-$10, with a small portion of the more valuable pieces of art priced slightly higher.
 Artwork is labeled with the artists’ names and booth locations so the young art collector and their accompanying adult(s) can meet with the artists face to face.

 By promoting ownership in art, the program provides – young people with avenues for personal growth and community relationships.
 Through ACT, we are investing in the future of our neighborhoods and our youth.